retzkek/gratia-probe/dCache-transfer/README-experts-only.txt

 INSTALLATION:
 ============

 The Aggregator is written in Python.
-It relies on four other 3rd-party
+It relies on three other 3rd-party
-packages: Python, Gratia, SQLAlchemy and psycopg2.
+packages: Python, Gratia and psycopg2.
 The following is a step-by-step for getting everything to work.

 1. Untar the package on the node which is running postgres for the billing